 Click here to view PowerPoint with audio on Student Insurance and how important comprehensive insurance is for college students.
 This is valuable information for students and families whether or not a student is enrolled in the University plan.

-CLICK HERE between December 12th and January 31st to request cancellation of the spring 2023/summer 2023 semesters.
+Between December 11th and January 31st it's possible to request cancellation for the spring 2024 and summer 2024 semesters!

-CLICK HEAR between April 3rd and May 22nd to request cancellation of the summer 2023 semester.
+Between April 8th and May 20th it's possible to request cancellation for the summer 2024 semester!

 Note: Students have the same access and cost structure when using Student Health Service whether they have the Student Health Insurance Plan or not.
 The policy contains language which describes the plan and takes precedence over this summary.
 Plan booklet and ID card are available at the Student Health Insurance Office.